-How to apply for a student visa in Thailand
+The second option is to apply for a visa upon arrival.

 You may need other documents in each case, so do not consider this list exhaustive and sufficient for all cases.